delftswa2018/desosa2018/README.md

 [debt]: https://speakerdeck.com/avandeursen/lehman-versus-lehman-dealing-with-debt?slide=2

-Besides these common themes, students were encouraged to take additional [viewpoints] and [perspectives], addressing, e.g., security, privacy, regulatory, evolution, or product configuration aspects of the system they studied.
+Besides these common themes, students were encouraged to include an analysis of additional [viewpoints] and [perspectives], addressing, e.g., security, privacy, regulatory, evolution, or product configuration aspects of the system they studied.

 ## First-Hand Experience

 Last but not least, all students made a substantial effort to try to contribute to the actual projects.
 With these contributions the students had the ability to interact with the community; they often discussed with other developers and architects of the systems.
 This provided them insights in the architectural trade-offs made in these systems.

-The students have written a collaborative chapter on some of the contributions made during the course.
-It can be found in the dedicated [contributions chapter][contrib-chapter].
+Student contributions included documentation changes, bug fixes, refactorings, as well as small new features.
+A list of contributions accepted by the projects under study is provided in the dedicated [contributions chapter][contrib-chapter].

 [contrib-chapter]: contributions/chapter.md